-These 5 prayers are frequently repeated and dear to Fr.
+These five prayers are frequently repeated and are dear to Fr.
 Spitzer.
-They're his guide for getting back on track, being patient with himself, and keeping his soul in a state of humility before our all-Loving God.
+They're his guide for getting back on track, being patient with himself, and keeping his soul in a state of humility before our all-loving God.

-I will speak about this spontaneous prayer from the vantage point of the Christian tradition, but it can be used with slightly different interpretations in other non-Christian spiritual traditions (see Volume II, Chapters 1 and 2).
+I will speak about this spontaneous prayer from the vantage point of the Christian tradition, but it can be used with slightly different interpretations in other non-Christian spiritual traditions.

-For the moment, suffice it to say that for Jesus, sin is equivalent to “unlove”—attitudes and behaviors that undermine love—“the unity with other human beings whereby doing the good for them is just as easy, if not easier, than doing the good for ourselves.”1 Jesus describes these attitudes and behaviors quite thoroughly in Matthew’s Sermon on the Mount (Mt.
+For the moment, suffice it to say that for Jesus, sin is equivalent to “unlove”—attitudes and behaviors that undermine love—“the unity with other human beings whereby doing the good for them is just as easy, if not easier, than doing the good for ourselves.”
+Jesus describes these attitudes and behaviors quite thoroughly in Matthew’s Sermon on the Mount (Mt.
 5-7) and Luke’s Sermon on the Plain (Lk.
 6: 17-49).

-When we engage in such behaviors, we not only cause harm to others, but also to ourselves, for they can pull us into spiritual darkness with its concomitant feelings of alienation from self, God, and the human community.
+When we engage in such behaviors, we not only cause harm to others but also to ourselves, for they can pull us into spiritual darkness with their concomitant feelings of alienation from self, God, and the human community.
 This can be deeply painful on many levels.

 Before moving to these prayers, it may prove helpful to give a shorthand discussion of Jesus’ teaching on sin (unlove) in the Sermon on the Mount.
-This can be accomplished by making recourse to the medieval synthesis of His Sermon -- the 7 Deadly Sins.
+This can be accomplished by making recourse to the medieval synthesis of His Sermon—the Deadly Sins.
 This synthesis is an excellent way to check our spiritual health because it is concerned with both interior attitudes and behaviors.

 For the moment, I will depend on the reader’s intuitive grasp of these sins as well as their capacity to undermine love, other people, and our relationship with God.

 God helps us in just the same way—immediately.
-When we begin to sense His loving presence breaking through our darkness, we will want to move to a prayer of repentance – which is a twofold prayer – a prayer of regret for allowing ourselves to move away from the Lord of light and love – and a prayer of resolve to try our best to stay on the path to love – that is, to temper our egocentric, domineering, and self-idolatrous desires so that we will not undermine love for others and God.
+When we begin to sense His loving presence breaking through our darkness, we will want to move to a prayer of repentance prayer—a twofold prayer—of regret for allowing ourselves to move away from the Lord of light and love and a prayer of resolve to try our best to stay on the path to love.
+That is, to temper our egocentric, domineering, and self-idolatrous desires so that we will not undermine love for others and God.

-For Jesus then, the tax collector’s sincere prayer of need and regret opened the door to salvation and heaven.
-I take his declaration to be absolutely true – and when I find myself wondering off the path of light into the darkness, crying out like Peter – “Lord, save me!” – I say immediately, “God have mercy on me, for I am a sinner.”
+For Jesus, then, the tax collector’s sincere prayer of need and regret opened the door to salvation and heaven.
+I take his declaration to be absolutely true, and when I find myself wandering off the path of light into the darkness, crying out like Peter, “Lord, save me!”
+I say immediately, “God have mercy on me, for I am a sinner.”

-My dread of the darkness and emptiness in which I find myself produces a heightened awareness of my need to be saved from drowning by Jesus, and so my prayer of regret is filled with sincerity – I do regret moving away from Him – and I do want His mercy with all my heart – so that I too may “go home justified”—restored to the light and love of Jesus – the light and love of sanity and salvation.
+My dread of the darkness and emptiness in which I find myself produces a heightened awareness of my need to be saved from drowning by Jesus.
+So my prayer of regret is filled with sincerity.
+I do regret moving away from Him, and I do want His mercy with all my heart so that I, too, may “go home justified”—restored to the light and love of Jesus (the light and love of sanity and salvation).

-Jesus not only accepts Peter’s regret and contrition, He also commissions him as leader of the Church (Jn.
+Jesus not only accepts Peter’s regret and contrition, but He also commissions him as leader of the Church (Jn.
 21: 15-17).
 I cannot help but think that the Lord will treat me in exactly the same way.
-If my prayer of resolve is sincere, but my followthrough is less than perfect, He will take me back – if I sincerely ask Him -- again and again.
+If my prayer of resolve is sincere, but my followthrough is less than perfect, He will take me back if I sincerely ask Him—again and again.

 We know that the law is spiritual; but I am carnal, sold under sin.
 I do not understand my own action.
 For I do not do what I want, but I do the very thing I hate.
 Now if I do what I do not want, I agree that the law is good.
 So then it is no longer I that do it, but sin which dwells within me.
 For I know that nothing good dwells within me, that is, in my flesh.
 I can will what is right, but I cannot do it.

 For I do not do the good I want, but the evil I do not want is what I do.
 Now if I do what I do not want, it is no longer I that do it, but sin which dwells within me. . .
 Wretched man that I am!
 Who will deliver me from this body of death?
 Thanks be to God through Jesus Christ our Lord!
-(Rom.
-7: 14-20, 24-25).3

 He is clearly frustrated by these base desires, exclaiming, “Wretched man that I am!”
-Nevertheless, he does not consider these base urges to be his true self, and so he does not give up, but rather asks, “Who will deliver me from this body of death?”
-At this point he turns to Jesus his Lord, confidently aware that Jesus will bring him to where he cannot bring himself—to complete spiritual freedom – the capacity to do fully what he wants to do in his spirit – to become his true self.
+Nevertheless, he does not consider these base urges to be his true self, and so he does not give up but rather asks, “Who will deliver me from this body of death?”
+At this point, he turns to Jesus, his Lord, confidently aware that Jesus will bring him to where he cannot bring himself—to complete spiritual freedom with the capacity to do fully what he wants to do in his spirit and become his true self.

-We must have the same confidence of Peter and Paul in the forgiving, redeeming, and healing love of Jesus, otherwise, we will not be able to bridge the gulf between our willing spirits (our true selves) and the weakness of our flesh.
-Without this confident trust in the love of Jesus, we will not be able to reach true spiritual freedom—the capacity to do what we truly want to do – to follow Jesus in virtue and love.
+We must have the same confidence as Peter and Paul in the forgiving, redeeming, and healing love of Jesus; otherwise, we will not be able to bridge the gulf between our willing spirits (our true selves) and the weakness of our flesh.
+Without this confident trust in the love of Jesus, we will not be able to reach true spiritual freedom—the capacity to do what we truly want to do and to follow Jesus in virtue and love.

 Let us then say with the confidence of Saints Peter and Paul, “Lord, save me,” and know that Jesus will pull us out of our turbulent waters, deliver us from “our body of death,” and bring us to our true selves in His heavenly kingdom.